mike99mac/zlma/README.md

 # z/VM and Linux Modern Administration
 z/VM and Linux Modern Administration (**zlma**, pronounced "zelma") enables Linux servers running under the z/VM hypervisor on IBM Mainframes to be managed in a more modern fashion.
-The priority of how servers are managed is:

-1. Browser-based
-1. Linux command line
-1. 3270 ("green screen")
+## Components
 It consists of these main components:
 - A relational database
   - Containing pertinent up-to-date data about Linux servers on z